 Why is Carbon Monoxide so Poisonous?

-1. You Can’t Taste It
+1. You Can’t Smell It

-2. It Can Be Fatal Within Minutes
+2. It Can Be Deadly Within Minutes

-3. Carbon Monoxide Poisoning Can Mimic Other Illnesses
+3. Carbon Monoxide Poisoning Can Mirror Other Illnesses

 How to Guard Your Family from Carbon Monoxide

-There’s no justification to risk carbon monoxide poisoning.
+There’s no point to risk carbon monoxide poisoning.

 - If you presently use a carbon monoxide detector, consistently check or swap out the batteries.
 You should test batteries every season, and buy a new detector every three to five years.

-Carbon monoxide doesn’t have to be scary, and with the recommended actions your family can be safe from the dangerous gas.
+Carbon monoxide doesn’t have to be scary, and with the recommended actions your family can be safe from the toxic gas.
 Take the necessary steps and call A1 Chesney Service Experts at 587-315-5271 to learn more.